Starting from the 3.0 version, Splynx has native IPv6 support. In this topic we will cover 3 main areas of IPv6 deployment:

-If you want to know more about Mikrotik IPv6 configuration or Home router IPv6 configuration, please read following articles :
+If you want to know more about Mikrotik IPv6 configuration or Home router IPv6 configuration, read the following articles:

 In Splynx IPv6 management is similar to IPv4 network management.
-Under Networking there is an IPv6 networks submenu with the ability to add network, show available networks and display detail of usage of each network.
+Under “Networking” there is an IPv6 networks submenu with the ability to add networks, show available networks, and display detail of usage of each network.

 In the selected example, we have added a /32 IPv6 network.
 It is the network that is usually assigned to the ISP company by the local registry.

-This basic IPv6 topology design we recommend to use inside small and medium size ISP networks.
+One of these basic IPv6 topology designs we recommend to use inside small and medium-size ISP networks.
 Of course, there are plenty of other IPv6 planning options that can be found on the Internet, but all these IP plans are quite complicated and just bring more complexity to IPv6 address deployment.

 In our example, we have received a network 2a0f:f041::/32 from RIPE NCC.